 Terrorist threat worldwide

-In general, roads and vehicles in Taiwan are well-maintained and traffic is orderly, though traffic does not always stop at pedestrian crossings.
+Roads and vehicles are well-maintained and traffic is orderly.
 Heavy rain and typhoons can lead to landslides and road blockages.

-Mountain roads are generally winding and narrow.
+Mountain roads are usually winding and narrow.
 Foreign tourists have been injured in bus accidents on these roads.

 - Don't expect traffic to stop at pedestrian crossings; check carefully before stepping onto the road.